lablup/aiotusclient/README.rst

 ``backend.ai start`` is simliar to the ``run`` command in that it creates a new compute session, but it does not execute anything there.
-You can subsequently call ``backend.ai run -t <sessionId> ...`` to execute codes snippets or connect to a container service such as Jupyter which runs inside the compute session.
+You can subsequently call ``backend.ai run -t <sessionId> ...`` to execute codes snippets or use ``backend.ai app`` command to start a local proxy to a container service such as Jupyter which runs inside the compute session.

 .. code-block:: console